Hot water dispensers give you a cupful of hot water at the push of a button, and are an alternative to using a kettle.

 Water tank capacity: 2 litres

-Hot water dispensers needed to score 75% or more in our tests to qualify as a Best Buy.
+Hot water dispensers needed to score 75% or more in our tests to qualify as Best Buys.

 All the hot water dispensers we tested have fixed water tanks and need to be filled in the same way that you would with a kettle – either at the tap, or by filling up the tank with a jug.